 During the bloodstain classification and investigative reporting stage experts try to answer questions such as, "What kind of bloodstain pattern is it?", "What possible mechanisms could have created the pattern?" and "How many blood sources contributed to the blood shedding events?".
-The expert gathers factual visual features of bloodstains and classifies these patterns based on objective features.
+The expert gathers factual visual features of bloodstains and classifies patterns based on objective and measurable classification criteria.
 Experts assess and interpret the findings from the first stage and available relevant contextual information.
 Accordingly, experts may formulate one or multiple possible explanations/hypotheses of events that could have taken place.
-Experts might also exclude certain activities based on their findings.
+Based on their findings experts might also exclude certain classifications and may rule out specific activities.
 Other questions that may rise during this stage are: